rasitilk1/Sentiment_Analysis/README.md

 # Sentiment_Analysis
 LSTM and GRU based Approach to classify the sentiments of the IMDb movie reviews

-The project makes use of the LSTM's or GRU's inorder to train the model to perform the sentimental analysis of the IMDb Dataset.
+The project makes use of the Different approaches namely randomforest,LSTM or GRU to perform the sentimental analysis of the IMDb Dataset and hence analyse which Technique fits the most.

 It includes the use of different techniques such as (Porter stemming, Stop words) for pre-processing of data and training the model using  Long short-term memory(LSTM) or Gated recurrent unit(GRU) with an training accuracy of 92.6.
 The model also uses the stored data in the corresponding csv file to predict the sentiment of a random review collected from web.